-If a person who becomes ineligible due to a screening test happens to be a parent or guardian of a minor child, the Secretary of DCF could then approve a protective payee, recommended by the parent or guardian, to receive payments for the child's benefit.
-If the Secretary of DCF determines there is a reasonable suspicion that the designated protective is using an unlawful controlled substance, that person would be required to submit to a screening test.
+If a person who becomes ineligible due to a screening test is a parent or guardian of a minor child, the Secretary for Children and Families (Secretary) could then approve a protective payee, recommended by the parent or guardian, to receive payments for the child's benefit.
+If the Secretary determines there is a reasonable suspicion the designated protective payee is using an unlawful controlled substance, that person would be required to submit to a screening test.
 If the proposed payee's test was positive, the Secretary would select another payee.

-Starting on July 1, 2013, first-time offenders convicted of a controlled substance-related felony, as classified by federal law or the law of a state, would be ineligible for cash assistance for five years.
+Starting on July 1, 2013, a first-time offender convicted of a controlled substance-related felony, as classified by federal law or the law of a state, would be ineligible for cash assistance for five years.
 Persons convicted of subsequent controlled substance felonies would be ineligible for cash assistance for life.

-Drug screening results would be confidential, except for DCF hearings or criminal prosecutions.
+Drug screening results would be confidential, except for DCF hearings.